 Montreal, QC H3A 1X1

 Jonathan Kimmelman is Associate Professor in the Biomedical Ethics Unit / Social Studies of Medicine.
 He has cross appointments in Experimental Medicine, Epidemiology, Biostatistics and Occupational Health, and Human Genetics.
 Kimmelman holds a PhD in Molecular Biophysics and Biochemistry from Yale University, and joined McGill in 2005.
 His research revolves around the ethical, social and policy dimensions of translational research.
 In 2006, he received the Institute of Genetics Maud Menten New Investigator Prize and currently holds a CIHR New Investigator Award.
-Kimmelman chaired the ethics committee of the American Society of Gene and Cell Therapy, 2008-2010, and sits on the ethics committee of the International Society of Stem Cell Research.
-He also serves on the CIHR Stem Cell Oversight Committee, as well as the Gene and Cell Therapy DSMB of U.S. National Heart, Lung, and Blood Institute, and is a member of the U.S. Institute of Medicine Committee on Ethics Principles and Guidelines for Long Duration and Exploration Spaceflights.
+Kimmelman chaired the ethics committee of the American Society of Gene and Cell Therapy, 2008-2010, and chairs the ethics committee of the International Society of Stem Cell Research.
+He also served on the CIHR Stem Cell Oversight Committee, is a current member of the Gene and Cell Therapy DSMB of U.S. National Heart, Lung, and Blood Institute, and is a member of the U.S. Institute of Medicine Committee on Ethics Principles and Guidelines for Long Duration and Exploration Spaceflights.
 His book, Gene Transfer and the Ethics of First-in-Human Trials: Lost in Translation, was published by Cambridge University Press.

 Kimmelman's research centers on the ethical, social, and policy challenges in testing novel medical technologies in human beings ("translational clinical research").
 Current projects are investigating risk, prediction, validity and knowledge value across the trajectory of drug development.
 Another set of projects is pursuing alternative frameworks and understandings concerning the role and content of clinical research ethics.
-Kimmelman directs the Group for Studies of Clinical Translation (G-SCT).
+Kimmelman directs the Group for Studies of Translation, Ehtics, and Medicine (Stream).
 Click here to learn more about specific research projects.

 Our research group welcomes inquiries from talented students interested in graduate study and research personnel.
 Here are some current employment opportunities.

 Kimmelman is principal investigator and co-investigator on several operating grants.
-He is Principal Investigator on three CIHR-funded operating grants (Justifying Translational Clinical Trials: An Ethical Analysis of Risk, Design and Prediction, Animals, Humans, and the Continuity of Evidence: A Study of Clinical Translation [.pdf]) and Signals, Safety, and_Success: An Analysis of Risk, Benefit, and Translation after Detection of Clinical Activity in Drug Development.pdf, and Can Researchers Accurately Predict Trial Outcomes?
+He is Principal Investigator on four CIHR-funded operating grants (Justifying Translational Clinical Trials: An Ethical Analysis of Risk, Design and Prediction, Animals, Humans, and the Continuity of Evidence: A Study of Clinical Translation [.pdf]), Signals, Safety, and_Success: An Analysis of Risk, Benefit, and Translation after Detection of Clinical Activity in Drug Development.pdf, and Can Researchers Accurately Predict Trial Outcomes?

-Kimmelman teaches a master's level course on the ethics of human experimentation PHIL 543B: Medical Ethics: The Ethics of Human Experimentation [.pdf] ; he also supervises Master's and postdoctoral students, and teaches in the Medical School.
+Kimmelman teaches a master's level course on the ethics of human experimentation PHIL 543B: Medical Ethics: The Ethics of Human Experimentation [.pdf]; he also supervises Master's, Doctoral, and Postdoctoral students, and teaches in the Medical School.
 Kimmelman has also taught at the National Institute of Neurological Disorders and Stroke-funded Clinical Trials Methods Course in Neurology.

 Kimmelman J. A Theoretical Framework for Early Human Studies: Uncertainty, Intervention Ensembles, and Boundaries.
-Trials 2012; 13 (in press). [pre-print]
+Trials 2012; 13:173.

 Kimmelman J, Lemmens T, Kim SYH.
 Analysis of Consent Validity for Invasive, Nondiagnostic Research Procesures.
-IRB (in press)
+IRB 2012; 34:1-7.